sowmyathogiti/Healthify/Contributions/Sowmya/README.md

 - I have organized all the attachments in the repository into specified folders and saved in a [commit](https://github.com/sowmyathogiti/Healthify-NWMSU/commit/0b97d9d84d058b0fac4a65add629701cf29c74c2).

 ### Meetings
+Meetings and discussions in our team are captured in [here](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/meetings)